 What Sustainability Metrics Should Boards Focus On?
-As companies increasingly focus on sustainability, it can be difficult for board members to know what specific metrics to pay attention to, considering the breadth of the topic.
+As companies increasingly focus on going green, it can be difficult for board members to know what sustainability metrics to pay attention to, considering the breadth of the topic.
 From water shortages to deforestation to greenhouse gas emissions, there are a lot of important issues.
-Yet since boards cannot manage everything, they need to focus on what is material to the business.
+Yet since boards cannot manage everything, they need to focus on the metrics that are most important to the business.

-What ESG Factors Matter Most to Investors?
-Investors have increasingly been focusing on environmental, social, and governance (ESG) factors when deciding where to allocate to and how they should interact with the companies they currently have a stake in, and this trend extends across many different types of investor profiles.
+What ESG Investing Factors Matter Most to Investors?
+Investors have increasingly been focusing on environmental, social, and governance factors, also known as ESG factors, when deciding where to allocate money & how they should interact with the companies they currently have a stake in.
+This trend of social impact investing and ESG investing extends across many different types of investor profiles.

 How Your Board Can Improve Sustainability Corporate boards are increasingly focusing on sustainability as shareholders, regulators, customers, and other stakeholders take action on this issue.
 While boards cannot be involved with all aspects of a company’s environmental initiatives, they can still influence their organizations to improve sustainability within the context of their board duties.